pr4thams/JSON-Editor/README.md

 ## Getting Started

-- Clone the repository to your local machine.
+- Clone the repository to your local machine with `git clone https://github.com/pr4thams/JSON-Editor.git`
-- Open a terminal, and run the server using the command : `npm run server`
-- Open a new terminal on the side and run the client using the command : `npm run client` or use the deployed link: [https://json-editor-rose.vercel.app/](https://json-editor-rose.vercel.app/)

-## Usage

-- The JSON file should be named `config.json` and should be in the 'editor-api' directory like this:
+- Add the JSON file, named `config.json` and should be placed in the 'editor-api' directory like this:

 ```
 ├── editor-api
    └── config.json
 ```

+- Open a terminal, and run the server using the command : `npm run server`
+- Open a new terminal on the side and run the client using the command : `npm run client` or use the deployed link: [https://json-editor-rose.vercel.app/](https://json-editor-rose.vercel.app/)

+## Usage

 - The JSON editor will fetch the initial JSON data from the server upon loading.
 - Use the provided text inputs to edit each field of the JSON data.